wp-plugins/icalendar-for-events-manager/readme.txt

 Based on [Gary King's iCal Posts](http://www.kinggary.com/archives/build-an-ical-feed-from-your-wordpress-posts-plugin) and modifications by [Jerome](http://capacity.electronest.com/ical-for-ec-event-calendar).

 Currently, the timezone information is hardcoded as Chicago in the ical-ec.php file.
 The next version will allow editing this from the admin panel

+= 1.0.4c =

+* I'm trying to fix the markdown syntax, I'm using [this](http://daringfireball.net/projects/markdown/dingus)

 = 1.0.4b =
 *  Somehow I didn't push the actual revision to 1.0.4 like I thought.